 1) What is a CMM?
 Formal definition, practical function, and current Compendium of IOTC CMMs.
 2) Case Studies:

-- How scientific advice may be used by the Commission to develop CMMs - Pitfalls of waiting too long or being too quick to provide advice - Example of how an IOTC CMM was conceived, implemented, reviewed and revoked
+- How scientific advice may be used by the Commission to develop CMMs - Pitfalls of waiting too long or being too quick to develop a proposal for a CMM - Example of how an IOTC CMM was conceived, implemented, reviewed and revoked 3) Practical:

-3) Practical: